Codeception/Codeception/docs/01-Introduction.md

 not a pure unit test)
 * can cover rarely used features
 * can test the stability of the application core
-* you can only be considered a good developer if you write them :-)
+* fundamental for any developer

 #### Cons